-The majority of our revenue, approximately 75%, is generated through our renowned airline catering services for airlines.
-We take great pride in serving major airlines such as Turkish Airlines, British Airways, Delta Air Lines, Emirates, Qatar Airways, Iberia and over 50 others.
-As part of our steadfast commitment to sustainability, we work closely with our customers to offer a wider range of sustainable options, including an increased focus on plant-based products.
-This collaborative approach enables us to contribute to a more environmentally conscious airline industry while delivering exceptional culinary experiences to passengers.
+Staff: At DO & CO, we understand that the key to our premi-The majority of our revenue, approximately 75%, is generated um offering lies in our exceptional staff, each with their own through our renowned airline catering services for airlines.
+We unique personality and a genuine passion for hospitality.
+Our take great pride in serving major airlines such as Turkish Airtalented chefs and dedicated service teams work tirelessly to lines, British Airways, Delta Air Lines, Emirates, Qatar Airways, deliver the world of DO & CO's culinary hospitality, ensuring an Iberia and over 50 others.
+As part of our steadfast commitment unforgettable experience for our customers. to sustainability, we work closely with our customers to offer a wider range of sustainable options, including an increased Customers: Collaboration is essential to driving the sustaifocus on plant-based products.
+This collaborative approach nability agenda within the airline and catering industry.
+We enables us to contribute to a more environmentally conscious actively engage with our airline partners, sharing knowledge airline industry while delivering exceptional culinary experienand expertise to develop innovative sustainable design and ces to passengers. product solutions.
+Together, we strive to shape a more sustainable future for our industry, embracing responsible practices and minimising our environmental footprint.

-Around 15% of our revenue stems from our thriving events business, catering to prestigious international events like the F1 Grands Prix, ATP matches in Madrid, concerts in Munich's Olympic arena, and the F1FA in Qatar.
+Around 15% of our revenue stems from our thriving events business, catering to prestigious international events like the F1 Grands Prix, ATP matches in Madrid, concerts in Munich's Olympic arena, and the FIFA in Qatar.
 In this segment, we aspire to showcase our dedication to sustainability by incorporating eco-friendly practices throughout the event planning and execution process.
 We prioritise the establishment of warehouses in host countries to minimise transportation requirements, thus reducing our overall carbon footprint and ensuring efficient supply chain management.

-The remaining portion of our revenue is derived from our acclaimed restaurants, lounges, and hotels, home to renowned brands such as Demel, Hediard, Henry and the Onyx at the Haas House.
-Within these establishments, sustainability remains at the forefront of our operations.
-We emphasize sourcing local and ethically produced ingredients, actively minimising food waste, and fostering awareness of our resource footprint among our valued guests.
-By offering an exceptional dining experience that aligns with sustainable principles, we contribute to a more conscious and responsible approach to hospitality.
+The remaining portion of our revenue is derived from our acand producers, not only to support the communities in which claimed restaurants, lounges, and hotels, home to renowned we operate but also to ensure the freshness and quality of our brands such as Demel, Hediard, Henry and the Onyx at the ingredients.
+By championing local sourcing, we contribute to Haas House.
+Within these establishments, sustainability resustainable supply chains and foster economic growth in the mains at the forefront of our operations.
+We emphasize sourregions we serve. cing local and ethically produced ingredients, actively minimising food waste, and fostering awareness of our resource Memberships: To solidify and communicate our business mofootprint among our valued guests.
+By offering an exceptional del of sustainable gourmet cuisine, we actively participate in dining experience that aligns with sustainable principles, we interest groups that represent our sustainable values, fostering contribute to a more conscious and responsible approach to collaboration and advocacy within the industry. hospitality.